I will recommend this episode a lot. You’ll hear an accomplished man struggle with a goal he expected to be easy.

 I’m releasing it on a holiday because it’s as heartwarming a story of a father bringing his family and community together as any—despite, or because of, adversity and the skills he’s learned to handle it.
 Skills you can learn, starting by listening to his story.

-This episode is a real-time update from someone acting on a challenge, facing resistance, figuring out how to handle it, and succeeding through failure where most people give up.
+This episode is a real-time update from someone implementing a change in his life, facing resistance, figuring out how to handle it, and succeeding through failure where most people give up.

 I scheduled this conversation because Jim wrote me that he was struggling to meet the personal challenge he came up with.
 Between that email and scheduling the conversation, he figured out a solution better for him than the original challenge.

 Many people decide to change their lives then face unexpected challenges.
 Most give up or let their standards slide.